NetworkBlockDevice/nbd/doc/proto.md

     * `NBD_INFO_BLOCK_SIZE` (3)

-      Represents the server's advertised block sizes; see the "Block sizes" section for more details on what these values represent, and on constraints on their values.
-The server MAY send this info whether or not the client has negotiated `NBD_OPT_BLOCK_SIZE`, and SHOULD send this info if it intends to enforce block sizes other than the defaults.
+      Represents the server's advertised block size constraints; see the "Block size constraints" section for more details on what these values represent, and on constraints on their values.
+The server MUST send this info if it is requested and it intends to enforce block size constraints other than the defaults.
+After sending this information in response to an `NBD_OPT_GO` in which the client specifically requested `NBD_INFO_BLOCK_SIZE`, the server can legitimately assume that any client that continues the session will support the block size constraints supplied (note that this assumption cannot be made solely on the basis of an `NBD_OPT_INFO` with an `NBD_INFO_BLOCK_SIZE` request, or an `NBD_OPT_GO` without an explicit `NBD_INFO_BLOCK_SIZE` request).
 The *length* MUST be 14, and the reply payload is interpreted as:

       - 16 bits, `NBD_INFO_BLOCK_SIZE`
       - 32 bits, minimum block size